Quetta

 My contribution

-My contribution to the project has been designing and building the WiFinder, creating the style guide, and making sure the exhibition was tied together correctly.
-This allowed me to further improve my competence in developing high-fidelity and technological prototypes and enabled me to further develop my feel and understanding of the aesthetics of technology and interactions.
-Moreover, I played a central role in guiding the ideation sessions and made sure all team members were in line with the aim of the project.
-This has significantly improved my expertise in leadership and project management as it led me to understand what it takes to manage a project with multiple team members.
+Without going into too much detail, my contribution to the project has been designing and building the WiFinder, creating the style guide, and making sure the exhibition was tied together correctly.
+This not only improved my competence in MDC and TR, but allowed me to develop further my feel and understanding for aesthetics in general, as well as the aesthetics of interactions.
+Moreover, I played a central role in guiding the ideation sessions and made sure all team members were in line with the aim of the project, further developing my professional identity.

 Back to Top